How do negative parental relationships affect children?

 Children who grow up in a negative parental relationship are likely to experience increased stress levels.
 Constant arguments, negativity, and hostility can create a stressful environment for children, which can impact their physical and mental health.
 Children who experience high levels of stress may be at risk of developing a range of health problems, including anxiety, depression, and sleep disorders.

 In conclusion, children should not be brought up in a negative parental relationship.
 Negative parental relationships can have long-term effects on children's emotional, behavioral, and physical development.
-If parents are struggling to maintain a positive relationship, seeking professional help can be beneficial for both the parents and the children.
+If parents are struggling to maintain a positive relationship, seeking professional help from someone, such as a Life Coach, can be beneficial for both the parents and the children.
 By creating a positive home environment, parents can provide their children with a safe, stable, and nurturing environment that promotes their overall well-being.